md-babel/swift-markdown-babel/README.md

 }
 ```

-If you can rely on `/usr/bin/env`, like with hash-bangs, this is easy.
+If you can rely on `/usr/bin/env`, like with hash-bangs, you can set and forget it.
+(With pyenv, rbenv, asdf, ... your mileage may vary!)

 [config-schema]: https://github.com/md-babel/md-babel-schema/tree/main/config